Topics: Women‘s rights

 By Isabelle Masson

-Grace Acan and Evelyn Amony were abducted by the Lord’s Resistance Army (LRA) in Uganda when they were just girls.
-They were enslaved and spent years in captivity, away from their families.
+Grace and Evelyn were abducted by the Lord’s Resistance Army in Uganda when they were just girls.
 They managed to find their way back to freedom but have faced many new struggles since they returned home.

 Rohingya women call for justice